 JACK GILLESPIE is director of the Center for Composite Materials (CCM), which now involves more than 60 companies and some 200 researchers, including faculty, undergraduate and graduate students, research professionals, visiting scholars and postdoctoral fellows.
 Under his leadership, CCM has been designated a Center of Excellence by several federal agencies over the past three decades.

-Gillespie is a fellow of the Society of Manufacturing Engineers, the American Society for Composites and the Society for the Advancement of Material and Process Engineering, and he was recently elected to the board of directors of the Composites Division
+Gillespie is a fellow of the Society of Manufacturing Engineers, the American Society for Composites, the Society for the Advancement of Material and Process Engineering and the Society of Plastics Engineers.

 Ongoing research projects are related to muscle deficits and subject-specific interventions for post-stroke hemiparetic gait, simulation-based analysis of muscle coordination in healthy and pathological gait, and interactions between cognitive function and gait performance.
 Recent papers have focused on measurements of propulsion and dynamic structure of lower limb joint angles during walking post-stroke.